isabella232/sc_AlternateAppIcons/2/2 - Script.markdown

       }
 ```

 Now we're ready to alternate icons!
-Let's continue from last, doing that by tapping on Felipe's hat.
+Let's continue from last time, doing that by tapping on Felipe's hat.

 ### *`Hat.swift`*
 **Jessy**